shamanec/GADS-devices-provider/docs/devices-setup.md

   * `device_model` - device model to be displayed in [GADS](https://github.com/shamanec/GADS) device selection.

 ### Containerized usbmuxd connections - RECOMMENDED
-Using the usual approach we are mounting `/var/run/usbmuxd` to each container.
+The usual approach would be to mount `/var/run/usbmuxd` to each container.
 This in practice shares the socket for all iOS devices connected to the host with all the containers.
 This way we cannot share a specific device over the network and also a single `usbmuxd` host failure will reflect on all containers.
 There is a way that we can have `usbmuxd` running inside each container without running on the host at all.

 **Note1** `usbmuxd` HAS to be installed on the host even if we don't really use it.
 I could not make it work without it.
 **Note2** `usbmuxd` has to be completely disabled on the host so it doesn't automatically start/stop when you connect/disconnect devices.